 How to Find Fraud in Your AP Department

-Whistleblowers—especially at smaller companies—most often alert the business to potential fraud.
+Whistleblowers — especially at smaller companies — most often alert the business to potential fraud.
 Make sure your company has procedures in place that both encourage whistleblowers to come forward and protect them once they do.
-ACFE’s 2020 report reveals that whistleblowers increasingly prefer to come forward via email or a web form.
-They are also likely to report fraud to a direct supervisor, so it’s crucial that managers are trained and educated on how to handle complaints.
+ACFE's report reveals that whistleblowers increasingly prefer to come forward via email or a web form.
+They are also likely to report fraud to a direct supervisor, so it's crucial that managers are trained and educated on how to handle such complaints.

 After whistleblowers, regular audits and reviews by management are the second and third most common ways organizations catch fraud.
-Best practices include carefully reviewing bank statements, monitoring for duplicate payments and regularly checking vendor master files to guard against invoices from inactive suppliers are good places to start.
+Best practices include starting by carefully reviewing bank statements, monitoring for duplicate payments and regularly checking vendor master files to guard against invoices from inactive suppliers.

 What to Do if You Find AP Fraud